szczyglis-dev/py-gpt/README.md

 - `Show Llama-index sources`: If enabled, sources utilized will be displayed in the response (if available, it will not work in streamed chat).

+- `Always show audio icon`: If enabled, then read with audio icon will be always displayed.

 - `Model used for auto-summary`: Model used for context auto-summary (default: *gpt-3.5-turbo-1106*).

 - `Prompt (sys): auto summary`: System prompt for context auto-summary.